Razorbacks suffer myriad of injuries during loss to Aggies

 Hasz suffered a broken clavicle on the game's third snap after he converted a third-and-10 play with a 14-yard reception and was driven into the artificial turf by Jacoby Matthews.

-Hasz, who was coming off a 116-yard performance in a 34-31 loss to LSU, will be lost for a lengthy period and possibly for the year, Pittman said.
+Hasz, who was coming off a 116-yard performance in a 34-31 loss to LSU, will be lost for a lengthy period of time and possibly for the year, Pittman said.

 Hasz was second on the team behind Andrew Armstrong with 15 catches for 239 yards and tied for the team lead with 3 touchdowns entering the game.